UNICORE-EU/uftp-docs/source/admin-docs/authserver/manual.rst

 SSH Key validation
 ^^^^^^^^^^^^^^^^^^

 This authentication option is based on the validation of a token using the user's public SSH key.
 The token will be checked, and if successful, the user will be assigned a distinguished name for later authorisation.

 SSH keys are read from the user's ``~/.ssh/authorized_keys`` file, but can also be managed manually in a dedicated ssh keys file.

 .. note::
 	SSH key validation will not work for users on Windows, since the UFTP stand-alone client does not yet support SSH keys on Windows.
-	We recommand adding a username/password option for Windows users.
+	We recommend adding a username/password option for Windows users.

 SSH key validation is configured as follows:
 ::